henyu0117-cloud/Anomaly_Detection_with_Code/README.md

 1. Sub-image anomaly detection with deep pyramid correspondences (2020)
 2. Padim: a patch distribution modeling framework for anomaly detection and localization (2021)
 3. Towards total recall in industrial anomaly detection (2022)
-4. Spot-the-difference self-supervised pre-training for anomaly detection and segmentation (2022)

 ### 5. Autoencoder